modernish/modernish/README.md

 The reason these safer settings are hardly ever used is that they are not practical to use with the standard shell language.
-For instance, `for textfile in *.txt`, or `for item in $(some command)` which both (!) field-splits *and* pathname-expands the ouput of a command, all break.
+For instance, `for textfile in *.txt`, or `for item in $(some command)` which both (!) field-splits *and* pathname-expands the output of a command, all break.

 However, that is where modernish comes in.
 It introduces several powerful new [loop constructs](#user-content-use-varloop), as well as arbitrary code